-On this page you'll find information on M-Link Edge, a product based on M-Link which can be configured in a number of ways to provide an XMPP Boundary Guard service.
+On this page you'll find information on M-Link Edge, a product based on M-Link which is used to provide an XMPP Boundary Guard service to protect organizational boundaries and provide Cross Domain services.

 The diagram above shows three possible deployment modes for M-Link Edge: